vitay/deeprl/document.md

  \delta = r(s, a, s') + \gamma \, V^\pi(s') - V^\pi(s)
 $$

-As noted in the previous section, the TD error represents how surprisingly good (or bad) a transition between two states has been (ergo the corresponding action).
+As noted in the previous sections, the TD error represents how surprisingly good (or bad) a transition between two states has been (ergo the corresponding action).
 It can be used to update the value of the state $s_t$:

 $$
     V^\pi(s) \leftarrow V^\pi(s) + \alpha \, \delta